moveit/moveit_tutorials/doc/test_debugging/test_debugging_tutorial.rst

 How to debug when a test is failing.

-**Note:** *This is not meant as an exaustive tutorial on software testing, instead this focueses on methods that will help you debug tests in moveit or similar ros projects.*
+**Note:** *This is not meant as an exhaustive tutorial on software testing, instead this focuses on methods that will help you debug tests in MoveIt or similar ROS projects.*

 Getting Started
 ---------------